JacobBonner/JenkinsTutorial/README.md

     - __Script Path__: `pipelines\Pipeline_Part4_hello-world.Jenkinsfile`
     - Uncheck the box 'Lightweight checkout'.

 3. Now hit 'Save'.
 Back on the 'Status' page, hit 'Build Now', which will enable jenkins to register the GitHub webhook.
 This will ensure that from now on, whenever you push new changes to the specified repository it will automatically run this Pipeline in jenkins.
+    - After the first build finishes, you will notice the first stage in the 'Stage View' is `Declarative: Checkout SCM`.
+This is the process of Jenkins fetching the specified repository, noticing changes, and checking out the specified branch(es).

 4. Now that we have the Pipeline `github-webhook` configured to scan the repository, we want to commit a change to the repository so that Jenkins will find it and trigger a new build.
     - In your repository `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`, make a change to a file that will not break any functionality (adding or removing whitespace), and then commit the change to the branch `main`.
     - Go back to the 'Status' page of the Pipeline `github-webhook`.
 You should see a new build appear under 'Build History'.

-#### Multiconfiguration Job
-4. Under the section 'Branch Sources', click 'Add Source', then select 'Github'.
-Then fill in the following components as specified:
-    - __Credentials__: Press the button 'Add' and click the dropdown 'Jenkins'.
-In the popup window:
-        - Change 'Kind' to 'Username with password'.
-        - For 'Description' enter 'Github username and access token'.
-        - For 'Username' enter your Github username.
-        - For 'Password' enter the Github access token `jenkins-integration` that you created in the previous section.
-        - Then hit 'Add'.
-    - Now select the 'Credentials' dropdown menu and select the new credential you just created.
-    - Make sure the circle is filled in next to 'Repository HTTPS URL' and enter the URL `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`

-5. Scroll down to the 'Build Configuration' section.
-Make sure 'Mode' is `by Jenkinsfile`, and under 'Script path' enter `pipelines/Pipeline_Part4_hello-world.Jenkinsfile`.

-6. Hit 'Save' at the bottom.
-You should be redirected to 'Scan Repository Log', under which there will be a log of the Pipeline scanning the Github repository you specified.
-It should find the branch `main` and the Jenkinsfile `pipelines/Pipeline_Part4_hello-world.Jenkinsfile`.

-7. Now click on the 'Status' option in the left menu, where you will see a list of jobs/projects for each of the branches that were found in the repository scan.
-Click on 'main', and then under 'Build History' click on '#1' and then 'Console Output'.
-In the log you will see a stage `Declarative: Checkout SCM` which went to Github and checked out the repository and found the Jenkinsfile you specified in the configuration.
-Then it proceeds by building the Pipeline specified in the Jenkinsfile, which in this case will just be the printing of 'Hello World!'.

-Now that we have the Pipeline `github-webhook` configured to scan the repository, we want to commit a change to the repository so that Jenkins will find it and trigger a new build.
-1. In your repository `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`, make a change to a file that will not break any functionality (adding or removing whitespace), and then commit the change to the branch `main`.
-2. Go back to the 'Status' page of the Pipeline 'Branch main' of `github-webhook`.
-You should se
+    - Click on the new build that has appeared and go to 'Console Output'.
+You should see the checkout process, which contains your new commit message, and then the remaining stages of the Pipeline executing.

 ___